1917–18 Aston Villa F.C. season

 The 1917-18 English football season was Aston Villa's 3rd season of wartime football in England during the First World War.
+In March 1918 Arthur Dobson was killed in action.
+In December 1915, with the First World War underway, Dobson had attested under the Derby Scheme and spent over a year in the Army Reserve.
+He was transferred into the North Staffordshire Regiment in February 1918.
+Dobson was wounded during a retreat from Saint-Quentin in the early days of the German spring offensive and died on 29 March 1918.
+He was buried in Prémont British Cemetery.

 Between 1915 and 1919 competitive football was suspended in England.
 Many footballers signed up to fight in the war and as a result many teams were depleted, and fielded guest players instead.
 The Football League and FA Cup were suspended and in their place regional league competitions were set up; appearances in these tournaments do not count in players' official records.

 There were four regional leagues.
 The Football League Lancashire and Midland sections were split into a principal tournament, consisting of a single league, and then a subsidiary tournament of four groups.

 Jack Windmill saw active service in World War I in the Royal Warwickshire Regiment.
 He rose to the rank of Regimental Sergeant Major and gained the Military Cross and the Distinguished Conduct Medal for bravery.